 This is a soldering project, albeit a small one.
 You will need the common soldering paraphernalia of a soldering iron, solder and tools for cutting and stripping wire.

 You’ll need some method of securing the electronics inside the goggles.
-Hot-melt glue (with a glue gun) works well for this.
+Hot-melt glue (requiring a glue gun) works well for this.
 Watch your fingers!
+Or craft glue (such as E6000) is an Adafruit favorite.
 Tape could be used for a quick and temporary setup.

-An assortment of goggles…the two in front are legitimate safety and welding goggles, while the two in back are costume shop and toy store finds.
+An assortment of goggles…the ones in front are safety and welding goggles, while the two in back are costume shop and toy store finds.
 Yet they all use 50mm round lenses!

 If you go the custom route, the design must be adapted to fit your reality.

 Great thing about our costume goggles is that you can assemble all the electronics first, outside the goggles, then install them.
 That’s not always the case with these alternates…you may need to snake wires in and out of the eye cups and solder parts with them already in the goggles…this can be tricky!
 Soldering novices may prefer the kit version for this reason.

 If you choose a 3x AAA battery case (instead of a rechargeable LiPoly battery), it won’t fit inside the goggles.
 This could be attached to the strap, or run longer wires and keep the battery pack in a pocket.

 Absolutely!
 You won’t need the extra JST connector for the LiPo battery — Gemma M0 and the earlier Gemma v2 have has one built-in.
 The board is a bit wider and might be more challenging to fit, but one option is to show it off rather than conceal it, mounting the board on the outside of the goggles near one temple.
 Geek pride!